JOCuendet/villagegame/README.md

 ## Usage
 This project is meant to run on the computer that will act as the main server to host the game.
-Once you run the server file on the computer it will ask for an IP and a Port Number.
+Once you run the server file on the computer it will ask for a Port Number.
 The players should connect to the server with 'netcat <Server IPaddress><Server Port>'.

 ## Game rules